 Brian Hears: online auditory processing using vectorisation over channels

-Fontaine B, Goodman DFM (joint first authors), Benichoux V, Brette R
+Fontaine B, Goodman DFM, Benichoux V, Brette R